penzboti/szkulla-literature-proj/README.md

 # szkulla-literature-proj
-this is only public because i need a website for it. please, go away.
+this is only public because i need a website for free. please, go away.

+If you are still here, you can go check the site: penzboti.github.io/szkulla-literaure-proj